MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 ### Which special permissions does Vespucci require?

+The required permissions vary by Android version and while you can refuse to grant many of them, this will come with a reduction on functionality.

-   * fine location (GPS): to be able to pan the map to your current position and generate GPX format tracks
+   * fine location (GPS): to be able to pan the map to your current position and generate GPX format tracks.
+   * from Android 13 on: notifications permission to display notifications.
+   * from Android 13 on: photo and video access for access to images on your device if you want to use the photo support in the app.
-   * write to external storage: background imagery tiles are stored, if present, on external storage, removing this permission will make the background process that downloads tiles non-functional
+   * up to and including Android 10: write to external storage: background imagery tiles are stored, if present, on external storage, removing this permission will make the process that downloads tiles non-functional.

 ### How can I install Vespucci on the Android emulator?

 Installation of the Vespucci APK is like any other APK.